/

 Before you cancel your fibre contract, you must understand the limitations of physics.
 Wireless internet is inherently less stable than a physical cable:

-• Congestion & Contention: You share your 5G mast bandwidth with everyone else in your area—including every mobile phone user walking down the street.
-During evening “busy hours” (often around 8pm–10pm) or during local events (football matches, concerts), speeds can drop significantly as the network manages the load.
+• Congestion & Contention: You share your 5G mast bandwidth with everyone else in your area, including every mobile phone user nearby.
+During busy hours, often around 8pm to 10pm, or during local events, speeds can drop significantly as the network manages the load.

-• Latency & Jitter (The Gamer's Enemy): While download speeds are high, latency (the time it takes data to travel) is higher and less consistent than fibre.
-You may experience "packet loss" or "jitter" (fluctuations in ping), which causes rubber-banding in competitive online games.
+• Latency & Jitter (The Gamer's Enemy): While download speeds are high, latency is usually higher and less consistent than fibre.
+You may see packet loss or jitter, which causes rubber-banding in competitive online games.

-• Geo-Locking Policies: Some providers treat home router plans as fixed-location services to manage network load—so check the terms before using it as a “take anywhere” connection.
+• Geo-Locking Policies: Some providers treat home router plans as fixed-location services to manage network load, so check the terms before treating it as a take-anywhere connection.

 THE HIDDEN TECH ISSUE: CGNAT